entechlog/snowflake-examples/snow-mage-ai/README.md

   - [Reference](#reference)

 # Overview
-Demo project to load data from s3 bucket to Snowflake using dbt, mage ai
+Demo project to load data from s3 bucket to Snowflake using dbt, mage ai.
+See the [blog](https://www.entechlog.com/data/cricket-analysis-using-mage-ai/) for detailed instructions

 ## Instructions